The Danish Girl (film): Plot

 Lili and Gerda relocate to Paris; Gerda's portraits of Lili in her feminine state attract serious attention from art dealers in a way that Gerda's previous portraits did not.
 Gerda tracks down art dealer Hans Axgil, Lili's childhood friend (whom Lili had kissed when they were young).
 Hans and Gerda's mutual attraction is a challenge as Gerda is navigating her changing relationship with Lili.
 Hans' long-time friendship with and affection for Lili causes him to support Lili and Gerda.

-As Einar's gender identity becomes more challenging, and under the advice of Hans, Einar tries to seek help from psychologists.
-All of which are unuseful with some believing him to be either homosexual or mentally ill.
+As Lili's gender identity becomes more challenging, and under the advice of Hans, Lili tries to seek help from psychologists, all of which are unhelpful with some believing her to be either homosexual or mentally ill.
 Eventually, at Ulla Poulsen's recommendation, Lili and Gerda meet Dr. Kurt Warnekros.
 Dr. Warnekros explains that he has met other transgender women.
 He proposes an innovative and controversial solution for Lili: male-to-female sex reassignment surgery.

 He also mentions that this is the second time he has offered this surgery, but the first patient got too nervous and left before the surgery began.

 This would entail a two-part procedure that involves first removing Lili's external genitalia and then, after a period of recovery, fashioning a vagina.
 He warns Lili and Gerda that it is a very dangerous operation which has never been attempted before, and Lili would be one of the first to undergo it.
 Lili immediately agrees and, soon after, travels to Germany without Gerda to begin the surgery.

 Gerda stays behind for a while but ultimately decides she should be by Lili's side.
 After Gerda helps Lili heal, Lili begins working in a department store selling women's perfume.
 After enough time has passed, Lili decides it is time to go for the second surgery, much to Gerda's distress.
 Lili again leaves alone.

 Gerda again shows up after the surgery is complete, but Lili is pale and weak but insists she be taken out to the garden again.
 Lili dies of complications from the second surgery with a heartbroken Gerda by her side.
-After her death, Gerda and Hans travel to a hilltop back in Denmark where Hans and Lili grew up, seeing all the landscapes that Einar painted, revealing that all of Einar's paintings have always been connected to Lili.
+After her death, Gerda and Hans travel to a hilltop back in Denmark where Hans and Lili grew up, seeing all the landscapes that she painted, revealing that all of LiLi's paintings have always been connected to Lili.